KubaTaba1uga/python_websocket_notifications/README.md

 # Python Websocket Notifications
 Create http service for managing websocket channels.
+Add managing subscriptions capability to MessageSTtore.
-To make testsing easier, CRUD for app's data, can be implemented.
+To make testsing easier, CRUD for app's data can be implemented.

 Managin channel has to be inline with [SPEC](https://github.com/KubaTaba1uga/python_websocket_notifications/blob/main/OMA-TS-REST_NetAPI_NotificationChannel-V1_0-20200319-C.pdf).